Announcements & Closures

 - Please check the calendar for the status of individual County boards/commissions/committees meetings and events.

 If you are an individual or part of a group wanting to volunteer to help others in our community during this time, please reach out to the New Kent County Social Services Office.
-Also, if you or someone you know are in need of assistance obtaining basic needs due to being quarantined, please contact Social Services by the means below.
+Also, if you or someone you know are in need of assistance obtaining basic needs due to the COVID-19 pandemic, please contact Social Services by the means below.